 Knee pads can offer stability as well as cushioning.
-While perhaps not as supportive as a specialized knee brace, volleyball knee pads do have a stretchy sleeve that can offer light support to the entire circumference of your knee.
+While perhaps not as supportive as a specialized knee brace for arthritis and patellar tendonitis, volleyball knee pads do have a stretchy sleeve that can offer light support to the entire circumference of your knee.

 Volleyball is all about making unconscious, split-second decisions.
 You don’t have time to consider how much diving for the ball is going to hurt before it hits the floor.
 Knee pads can give you the confidence to make that tackle.
 With the proper equipment like knee pads and volleyball ankle braces protecting you, higher confidence can raise your performance level, helping you to become more proficient and reach your goals.